cloudops/co-website/content/english/blog/devops-sundae-with-sre/index.md

 title: "A DevOps Sundae: Is SRE the Cherry on Top?"
 lastmod: "2018-06-10"
 author: "CloudOps"
+description: Google first introduced Site Reliability Engineering, or SRE, to the world in 2003.
+Its approach is key for Infrastructure as Code.
 resources:
 - name: "thumbnail"
   src: "SRECherry.jpg"